Summary of options if you get an infringement notice

 You cannot elect to have a matter heard in the Magistrates’ Court after it has been registered with Fines Victoria as a notice of final demand.

-However, there are other ways fines can end up in the Magistrates’ Court after a notice of final demand has been made.
+However, there are other ways fines can be heard in the Magistrates’ Court after a notice of final demand has been made.
 It is important to seek legal advice before electing to have your fines heard in the Magistrates’ Court.
 This is because the penalties in Magistrates’ Court proceedings can be more severe (see ‘Court penalties’, below).

 Going to court is risky.
 Even if you think you did not commit the offence or you had a good excuse for committing the offence, you are at-risk of being found guilty and being convicted.
 This would mean you acquire a criminal record.
-This is particularly risky for people living in Australia on a A permit that allows a person who is not a citizen to stay in a country on certain conditions, for the length of time stated in the visa. (see Chapter 12.1: Immigration and refugees).
+This is particularly risky for people living in Australia on a visa.

 Option 7: Apply for an enforcement review from Fines Victoria